willidaniel91/salsolutions/SOP/slack/Communication_With_Slack072017.md

 ---
 #### Acknowledgement procedure

-Though the ability to make channel-wide announcements and assign tasks to each other is important, it is entirely useless without an acknowledgement from the task assignee that he/she is aware of the assignment.
-An acknowledgement, in this case can be anything that can act as proof that you have read the announcement or task that was assigned to you. **We will use slack's built-in emoji's for acknowledgement.**
+Though the ability to make channel-wide announcements and assign tasks to each other is important, it is entirely useless without an acknowledgement from the task assignee that he/she is aware of the assignment. **We will use slack's built-in emoji's for acknowledging announcements in #general and tasks assigned from others.**

 The process for acknowledgement is simple:
 1. Read and _make sure_ you __clearly__ understand the content.